azimidev/GruntJS/README.md

 Starter kit to use Grunt.JS in your web app

 - Download the project
-- open the CLI and navigate to the folder
+- Open the CLI and navigate to the folder
 - Type ```npm install```
 - Type ```bower insatll```
 - Type ```grunt``` to let grunt do its tasks